qojulia/QuantumCumulants.jl/docs/src/examples/filter-cavity_indexed.md

 println("Number of eqs.: $(length(eqs_eval))")
 ```

-To calculate the dynamic of the system we create a system of ordinary differential equations, which can be used by [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).
-Finally we need to define the numerical parameters and the initial value of the system.
+To calculate the dynamics of the system we create a system of ordinary differential equations, which can be used by [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).
+Finally we need to define the numerical parameters and the initial state of the system.

 ```@example filter_cavity_indexed